 Every time you run Facebook, Messenger, Bloomberg, or Walmart on your smartphone, you don’t even suspect that they are fully or partially React Native apps.
 Earlier, to build a mobile application for both iOS and Android, you needed two developers: one to create an Android solution with Java or Kotlin and the other one to use Objective-C or Swift for iOS platform.
 This approach is called native development, and since it takes more time, effort, and costs to create a viable application, the focus has shifted to hybrid software solutions like React Native.

 React Native is a young but popular technology.
-Companies appreciate it because it lets them get affordable mobile applications with the user experience that’s almost equivalent to a native solution.
+Companies appreciate it because it lets them get affordable mobile applications with the user experience that’s almost equivalent to that of a native solution.
 However, this framework has its strengths and weaknesses, and you should know them all before start using it for your business purposes.

 - What Is React Native?